 - Marketing your home by writing a listing description, taking high-quality photos, posting the listing on different sites (free and/or paid), and promoting your home on social media, in print ads, and via word of mouth.

 - Vetting buyers to ensure they're qualified, from a financial perspective.
-Accepting an offer from an unqualified buyer will cause your sale to fall through and in Tennessee, 11% of mortgage applications are rejected.
+Accepting an offer from an unqualified buyer will cause your sale to fall through.

-- Negotiating the final price, contingencies, repair concessions, and other aspects of the purchase agreement.
+- Negotiating the final price, contingencies, repair concessions, and other aspects of the purchase and sale agreement.